Botfuel/botfuel-module-adapter-iadvize/README.md

 }
 ```

+The conversation will be closed after a delay where the bot didn't answered anything.

 #### Stop action delay

-This delay is the delay after which the conversation will be closed on iAdvize.
+The default value of this delay is **5 min** (300 seconds) but it is configurable.

-There is two way to define it, by using the bot **configuration** or a **environment variable**.
+There is two way to configure it, using the bot **configuration** or an **environment variable**.
 The environment variable will have the priority over the configuration.

-The default value of the delay is **5 min** (300 seconds).

-If you want to do it in the configuration of your bot you can define a key `stopConversationDelay` in the configuration file, under the adapter key:
+If you want to configure it in the configuration of your bot you can define a key `stopConversationDelay` in the configuration file, under the adapter key:

 ```js
 module.exports = {